regehr/llvm-pass-template/README.md

 ninja
 ```

-third, test it like this:
+third, test it like this (while still in the build directory):

 ```
-clang++ -c -emit-llvm ../test/hello.cpp opt -load template/libtemplate.so -load-pass-plugin template/libtemplate.so -template hello.bc -o /dev/null
+clang++ -c -emit-llvm ../test/hello.cpp opt -load template/libtemplate.so template/libtemplate.so -template hello.bc -o /dev/null
 ```

 this template pass is based on documentation